All Episodes

 Disgusting.

-I love corn beef.
+I love corned beef.

-And occasionally couples that with some nasty cold cabbage and eats it with such delight.
+Fatty, nasty strips of corned beef every day in the studio and occasionally couples that with some nasty cold cabbage and eats it with such delight.

 But I don't eat the potatoes, do I?